Suvanlly/Design-system/README.md

    2.5 [Responsive design](#responsive-design)

 3. [Accessibility](#accessibility)

 4. [Testing](#Testing)

 5. [Storybook](#storybook)

 6. [Installation](#installation)

 ## Planning and building

-##### Evaluating the need for carousel component
+#### Evaluating the need for carousel component

 Upon reviewing the existing design system components, I didn't find the carousel component in the current design system.
 Recognizing the potential to enhance user experience, I have come up with the idea of building this component.
-I hope the carousel component can bring more dynanmic, attractive and interactions with users for the digital NSW website.
+I hope the carousel component can bring more dynamic, attractive and interactions with users for the digital NSW website.

-##### Planning for building the component
+#### Planning for building the component

 Three main objects for Carousel component is to achieve: